 Grounding

-I studied a Bachelor of Visual Arts (honours) at the Canberra School of Art, Australian National University.
-I won the City of Bayswater's Resident's Art Prize 2024.
-The National Gallery houses one of my prints.
+She studied a Bachelor of Visual Arts (Honours) at the Canberra School of Art, Australian National University, and has exhibited widely.
+In 2024 she was awarded the City of Bayswater’s Resident’s Art Prize, and one of her prints is held in the National Gallery of Australia.

 Exhibiting